Context-Free Recognition with Transformers: Introduction

-While general $\cfl$ recognition \emph{cannot} be implemented by fixed-depth transformers under standard complexity conjectures, our first result shows via a direct construction that it can be expressed by looping layers $\bigo(\log(\idxn))$ times and with $\bigo(\idxn^6)$ padding tokens.
-To the best of our knowledge, this constitutes the first proof of general $\cfl$ recognition by transformers.
+Our first result shows via a direct construction that general $\cfl$ recognition can be expressed by looping layers $\bigo(\log(\idxn))$ times and with $\bigo(\idxn^6)$ padding symbols.
 We then ask whether simpler classes of $\cfl$s can be recognized by transformers with fewer resources.
-We find that the answer is affirmative: We show that natural subclasses of $\cfl$s can be recognized by simpler transformers.
-In particular, we identify \emph{unambiguity} and \emph{linearity} as two natural properties that make $\cfl$ recognition more tractable.
+Again, we find that the answer is affirmative.
+In particular, we identify \emph{unambiguity} and \emph{linearity} as two natural properties that make $\cfl$ recognition easier.
 Unambiguous $\cfl$s, characterized by strings having at most one possible parse, allow for recognition with reduced padding but more looping.
 This aligns with transformers' struggles to parse ambiguous grammars in practice \citep{khalighinejad-etal-2023-approximating}.
 Furthermore, imposing linearity (where each grammar rule has at most one non-terminal on its right-hand side) reduces the amount of looping and padding required for recognizing unambiguous $\cfl$s.
-We empirically test when looping helps generalization and find it to increase the performance on a $\cfl$ known to require $\bigo(\log(\idxn))$ time on parallel models of computation, namely the language of variable-free Boolean formulas \citep{buss-bfvp}.

-In summary, we leverage theory on parallel recognition of $\cfl$s to show that logarithmically-looped transformers can recognize $\cfl$s, characterizing the padding requirements for different relevant subclasses.
-The results imply that, in contrast to the depth expected to implement a serial algorithm such as CKY, \emph{exponentially} less depth suffices to recognize general $\cfl$s.
-While this comes with increased space (padding) requirements in the general case, we show the space can be reduced for natural $\cfl$ subclasses.
 Our main results are summarized in \cref{tab:mainresults}.

+We also empirically verify that looped and padded transformers can better process $\cfl$s than fixed-depth ones.
+We evaluate fixed-depth and dynamically scaling transformers as recognizers of formal languages \citep{butoi2025trainingneuralnetworksrecognizers}, and find that the latter often outperforms the former on $\cfl$s of various complexity (\cref{fig:resultsexp}); the largest gains (from 4 to 8 points of accuracy) occur on harder $\cfl$s such as $\dyck{2}$, Palindrome and $\bfvp$.